 Beyond the Lavra is Rodina Mat, the enormous Motherland monument which is visible from miles around.

-A couple of kilometres North West of the centre is Babyn Yar, a site where the Nazis massacred approximately 34,000 of Kiev’s Jewish community in September 1941.
+A couple of kilometres North West of the centre is Babyn Yar, a site where the Nazis massacred approximately 34,000 of Kyiv’s Jewish community in September 1941.
 Up to 100,000 members of other ethnic groups were subsequently massacred by the Nazis here as well.

-KIEV TRANSPORT
+KYIV TRANSPORT

-GETTING AROUND KIEV:
+GETTING AROUND KYIV:

-I made use of Kiev’s metro system which was easy to use.
+I made use of Kyiv’s metro system which was easy to use.
 I bought a ticket from either a cashier or an automated machine.
 At the time of my visit (2019), a single ticket cost 8 UAH which is less than €0.25!
 Metro stations are indicated by a green M letter.

 The apartment I stayed in arranged for a taxi pick-up.
 It cost a little more than a regular airport taxi but was worth it.
 Uber and Bolt can do airport pick-ups and are the cheapest taxi service.